linhdan2109/Portfolio_Projects/Google Data Analytics Professional Certificate Capstone Project/Data analysis process.md

 As we discuss earlier, there are only 8 users in the WeightLogInfor table.

 This is the donut chart showing the latest BMI of those 8 users.
-There are 3 users with normal BMI, 4 users falls within the overweight range and 1 within the obesity range.
+There are 3 users with normal BMI, 4 users fall within the overweight range and 1 within the obesity range.

 ![image](https://user-images.githubusercontent.com/85982220/198885214-70f915c9-0f9b-405a-ab27-f33ffbece38e.png)